-Naturally considerate and respectful, they do not force their views and opinions on others.
-Unfortunately, their gentle nonimposing nature is often misunderstood and interpreted as weakness and lack of direction (Otto Kroeger, Type Talk).
+They are naturally considerate and respectful and do not force their views and opinions on others.
+Unfortunately, their gentle non-imposing nature is often misunderstood and interpreted as a weakness and lack of direction (Otto Kroeger, Type Talk).

 Thanks to their reluctance to express themselves verbally, the ISFP is one of the most mysterious personality types.
 Their reluctance to speak isn’t a lack of ability but disinterest.
 Unlike many other personality types, the ISFP prefers to express themselves through action, often through art.

-ISFPs don’t like to stay idle, but they choose their activities spontaneously, without much planning.
-Doing something is better than doing nothing to the ISFP; because they are naturally impulsive as other SP types, they do whatever they feel like doing at the moment and not what needs to be done.
-Needless to say, this may result in a long list of unfinished projects, which can be very frustrating even to ISFPs themselves.
+ISFPs don’t like to stay idle but choose their activities spontaneously, without much planning.
+Doing something is better than doing nothing to the ISFP; because they are naturally impulsive like other SP types, they do whatever they feel like doing now, not what needs to be done.
+This habit may result in a long list of unfinished projects, which can be very frustrating even to ISFPs themselves.

 - being active